Threads’ launch of anticipated feature did little to attract more users, data finds

 Related video: Elon Musk’s X To Collect Biometric Data, Job And School History

-The anticipated launch of Twitter rival Threads’ web application seems to have done little to attract more users onto the platform, new data suggests.
+The recent launch of an anticipated Threads feature seems to have done little to attract more users onto the platform, new data suggests.

 Instagram’s Threads, launched in early July, swiftly became the fastest-growing app in the world and initially posed as a legitimate rival to Elon Musk’s platform Twitter, now rebranded as X.